A Restless Bandit Model for Dynamic Ride Matching with Reneging Travelers: Introduction

-Furthermore, passengers are likely to be impatient while waiting for someone who can match their rides: the passengers are usually allowed to change their minds and choose other (non-sharing) alternatives (see \cite{Shi2016}).
-We refer to these impatient passengers as the \emph{reneging} passengers as in \cite{Pazgal2008}.
-The reneging phenomenon plays an important role in real-world applications (see \cite{Kim2016}), and to the best of our knowledge, there is no existing work that incorporated the reneging behavior in a ride-sharing system.
-Most existing studies, such as \cite{Liu2019, Mamalis2019}, assume customers are truthful and do not renege.
-In this paper, we take account for the impatient passengers; if they go for other services while waiting for a shared ride, certain penalty will be generated as negative feedback for the service vendor.
+More importantly, travelers/passengers are likely to be impatient while waiting for someone who can match their rides: the travelers are usually allowed to change their minds and choose other (non-sharing) alternatives (see \citep{Shi2016}).
+We refer to these impatient travelers as the \emph{reneging} travelers as in \citep{Pazgal2008}.
+The reneging phenomenon plays an important role in real-world applications (see \cite{Kim2016}), and to the best of our knowledge, most existing studies, such as \citep{Mamalis2019}, assume travelers are truthful and do not renege.
+In this paper, we take into account impatient travelers; if they go for other services while waiting for a shared ride, a certain penalty will be generated as negative feedback for the service vendor.

-In \cite{Conolly2002, Afeche2014}, reneging behaviors were studied in two-sided queueing models with exponentially distributed inter-reneging time, where the strategies for matching passengers (over multiple queues) and routing taxis were re-optimized when a passenger arrived or reneged.
-It was found that the two-sided queueing model can address the single-rider taxi service.
-In the single-rider case, since taxi drivers do not have designated destinations or preference in choosing customers, it is feasible to use a single (two-sided) queue to represent the arrivals of taxi-passenger pairs and the completions of ride services.
-However, for the multi-rider sharing studied in this paper, the passengers sharing the same vehicle are allowed to have different destinations, which prevents the two-sided queueing models from applying directly.
+In \citep{Conolly2002, Afeche2014}, reneging behaviors were studied in two-sided queueing models with exponentially distributed inter-reneging time, where the strategies for matching travelers (over multiple queues) and routing taxis were re-optimized when a traveler arrived or reneged.
+It was found that the two-sided queueing model can address the taxi service, since taxi drivers do not have designated destinations or preferences in choosing travelers. \cite{agussurja2019state} studied a last-mile ride-sharing problem through a discrete-time Markov decision process (MDP) and assumed a two-time-slot waiting period for each passenger.
+If a passenger waits for over two time slots, he or she is considered to renege.
+In this paper, we do not assume any maximal waiting time of riders or drivers and allow both the riders and drivers to have different origins (i.e., sources), destinations, and ride preferences, which complicates the entire problem and prevents the above-mentioned methods from being applied directly.